-If you want to say “good job” in American we often give a thumb’s up.
-In Iran and Iraq this common gesture is not acceptable.
+If you want to say “good job” in America we often give a thumb’s up.
+In Iran and Iraq, this common gesture is not acceptable.
 At all.
 It is one of the worst non-verbal insults you can make.

 Faux pas #13: Calling a Scottish, Irish or Welsh person “English”.

 Great Britain includes England, Scotland, Wales, and Northern Ireland.
 Various wars and conflicts have been going on between these countries for centuries.
 Though they mostly get along now, they prefer to be called “Welsh” or “Scottish” or “Irish”.
 Calling any of them “English” could lead to a fight.

 Faux pas #14: Nepal – Shaking hands as a greeting.

 The American way of meeting some new is by shaking hands.
 In Nepal, this is not acceptable.
 The best way to greet someone is by pressing your palms together as if you were in prayer.
 It’s a gesture known as namaste.